mansellan/clickonce/README.md

 # Future
 This is a fairly contained problem domain, limited explicitly by the [ClickOnce manifest reference](https://docs.microsoft.com/en-us/visualstudio/deployment/clickonce-reference?view=vs-2019).
 If it's not supported in the manifest, it's not supported by ClickOnce.
 My aim is to support all edge-cases and (most) conveniences provided by Visual Studio, to provide a complete migration path for existing ClickOnce users.
 I *think* the [issues list](https://github.com/mansellan/clickonce/issues) represents most of what's needed to achieve this.

-That said, there's a fairly obvious extension.
-ClickOnce applications, once deployed and appropriately permissioned, can launch other processes.
-That enables it to deploy and manage native apps, and apps running under the .Net Core runtime.
-See #21.

 I also hope to create a UI and CI pipeline [integrations](https://github.com/mansellan/clickonce/issues?q=is%3Aissue+is%3Aopen+label%3Aintegrations) for Visual Studio, Azure DevOps and perhaps others.